 El Pollo Loco Holdings, Inc.

-Robbins Arroyo LLP announces that a securities fraud class action complaint was filed in the U.S. District Court for the Central District of California, Southern Division.
-The complaint alleges that officers and directors of El Pollo Loco Holdings, Inc. (NASDAQGS: LOCO) violated the Securities Exchange Act of 1934 between May 15, 2015 and August 13, 2015, by making materially false and misleading statements about El Pollo Loco’s business prospects.
+Robbins Arroyo LLP announces that a class action complaint was filed against El Pollo Loco Holdings, Inc. (NASDAQGS: LOCO) in the U.S. District Court for the Central District of California, Southern Division.
+The complaint is brought on behalf of all purchasers of El Pollo Loco securities between May 15, 2015 and August 13, 2015, for alleged violations of the Securities Exchange Act of 1934 by El Pollo Loco’s officers and directors.
 El Pollo Loco Holdings, Inc., through its subsidiary, El Pollo Loco, Inc., develops, franchises, licenses, and operates quick-service restaurants under the El Pollo Loco name in the United States.

-El Pollo Loco Fails to Disclose Declining Sales Growth
+El Pollo Loco Accused of Issuing Misleading Sales Growth Guidance

 El Pollo Loco Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Darnell R. Donahue at (800) 350-6003, or you can complete the form below and we will contact you directly.